-- An agreement for July 1, 2022 June 30, 2023 is issued between UWRC and the funded organization or fiscal agent. - An agreement may contain an addendum listing conditions or contingencies to be addressed by the organization. - Ongoing funding is dependent upon compliance with the funding agreement and community investment policies and procedures and the specifics of the addendum being addressed in a timely manner.
+- An agreement for July 1, 2023 June 30, 2024 is issued between UWRC and the funded organization or fiscal agent. - An agreement may contain an addendum listing conditions or contingencies to be addressed by the organization.

-Prior to issuing any award check:
+• Ongoing funding is dependent upon compliance with the funding agreement and community investment policies and procedures and the specifics of the addendum being addressed in a timely manner.

-- A notification of funding decision and volunteer findings is emailed to each organization's executive director and board president. - Programs awarded funding are provided a funding agreement. - The funding agreement must be electronically signed by the deadline stated in the award letter. - It is recommended the organization download a copy of notification letter, volunteer findings, and signed agreement for their records.
+Prior to issuing any award allocation

-The funding contract is null and void if not signed and returned by the organization by July 15, 2022.
+- A notification of funding decision and volunteer findings is emailed to each organization's executive director and board president. - Programs awarded funding are provided a funding agreement. - The funding agreement must be electronically signed by the deadline stated in the award letter. - Organizations awarded funding must have a current completed Form W-9 (Request for Taxpayer Identification Number and Certification) on file with United Way of Racine County.
+Form W-9 must be submitted upon the organization's first funding award and updated if and when any information changes. - It is recommended the organization download a copy of notification letter, volunteer findings, and signed agreement for their records. - The funding agreement is null and void if not signed and returned by the organization by June 16, 2023.

-Award checks are sent to the organization on a monthly basis provided:
+Award allocations are sent to the organization on a monthly basis, provided:

-- The agreement addendum, if any, is addressed. - The program services are delivered as proposed at all approved locations. - LIFT program services are delivered according to LIFT service calendar, if applicable. - All compliance documents, including required reports, are up-to-date and submitted to UWRC. - Funds are disbursed on a monthly basis unless otherwise agreed upon by UWRC and the funded organization or fiscal agent.
+- The agreement addendum, if any, is addressed. - The program services are delivered as proposed at all approved locations. - LIFT program services (if applicable) are delivered according to LIFT service calendar. - All compliance documents, including required reports, are up-to-date and submitted to UWRC. - Funds are disbursed on a monthly basis unless otherwise agreed upon by UWRC and the funded organization or fiscal agent.

-Funding communication:
+Funding communication

-- The amount of the funding award cannot be used by the organization as a rationale in funding appeals for additional program support. - UWRC awarded program funding may be used as match dollars. - At no time during the course of the year may organizations, their volunteers or other representatives solicit or advocate designations to their specific organization through the UWRC campaign.
+- The amount of the funding award cannot be used by the organization as a rationale in funding appeals for additional program support. - UWRC-awarded program funding may be used as match dollars. - At no time during the course of the year may organizations, their volunteers or other representatives solicit or advocate designations to their specific organization through the UWRC campaign.